-Note, because $\theta_t$ and $\theta_c$ are unconstrained, their size plays the role of the response determinism parameter for the exponentiated Luce choice rule.
+Note, because θ_t and θ_c are unconstrained, their size plays the role of the response determinism parameter for the exponentiated Luce choice rule.

-3.1.1 Relation Between PACKER and Copy-And-Tweak
+4.1.1 Relation Between PACKER and Copy-And-Tweak

 It is worth noting that PACKER is only one possible exemplar-based account of category generation within our proposed framework.
-That is, PACKER places specific constraints on the possible values of $f(x_j)$ , but other exemplar-based category generation models with drastically different behavior can be formalized in this framework by imposing alternative constraints.
-For example, PACKER is formally equivalent to the copy-and-tweak model proposed by Jern and Kemp (2013) when $\theta_c = 0$ and $\theta_t > 0$ (in fact, it becomes a continuous-dimension adaptation of the original model).
-Likewise, when $\theta_t = 0$ and $\theta_c > 0$ , PACKER can represent a contrast-only generation mode, relying exclusively on contrast when generating new categories.
-When $f(x_j) < 0$ for all $x_j$ (regardless of class membership), a "pure-packing" approach is yielded, generating items in unoccupied areas of the domain.
+That is, PACKER places specific constraints on the possible values of f(x), but other exemplarbased category generation models with drastically different behavior can be formalized in this framework by imposing alternative constraints.
+For example, PACKER is formally equivalent to the copy-and-tweak model proposed by Jern and Kemp (2013) when $\theta_c = 0$ and $\theta_t > 0$ (in fact, it becomes a continuousdimension adaptation of the original model).
+Likewise, when $\theta_t = 0$ and $\theta_c > 0$, PACKER can represent a contrast-only generation mode, relying exclusively on contrast when generating new categories.
+When f(x) < 0 for all x (regardless of category membership), a "pure-packing" approach is yielded, generating items in unoccupied areas of the domain.
 Thus, the proposed framework may be used to describe a wide variety of qualitatively distinct generation strategies.